AddMorePower/publishing-pipeline/Long documentation/README.md

 ### Parsers and unrecognised files
 So if you upload files and not a single file is recognised by any of the parsers, then no main file is available in the upload.
-Following the publication rule above, this upload is therefore not be publishable.
+Following the publication rule above, this upload is therefore not publishable.

 ## NOMAD Oasis
 ### Develop your own database
 NOMAD offers the possibility to have your local version of the NOMAD database, a so-called _NOMAD Oasis_.
 Such instance of an Oasis can be equiped with designed tools to add new functionalities compared to central NOMAD.
-These designed tools are called plugins and are of different sorts: schemas, parsers, normalizers, apps or more (see the documentation [here](https://nomad-lab.eu/prod/v1/staging/docs/howto/plugins/plugins.html))
+These designed tools are called plugins and are of different sorts: schemas, parsers, normalizers, apps or more (see the documentation [here](https://nomad-lab.eu/prod/v1/staging/docs/howto/plugins/plugins.html)).
-In our case, we want to publish files that are not recognised by the list of available parsers in the core code of NOMAD, so we would like to develop at least new parsers and most probably to also develop new schemas to store the extracted metadata.
+In our case, we want to publish files that are not recognised by the list of available parsers in the core code of NOMAD, so we would like to develop at least new parsers and most probably develop also new schemas to store the extracted metadata.

 ### Developing schemas and parsers plugins
 Some documentation is available to develop your own schemas and parsers plugins:
 - in the official documentation: https://nomad-lab.eu/prod/v1/staging/docs/howto/plugins/parsers.html
 - in tutorial videos on Youtube: https://www.youtube.com/playlist?list=PLrRaxjvn6FDVhfYbSU537bxdKI7oIbIT3

-Personally, the tutorial #13 helped me a lot to design my own parsers and integrate them in the Oasis of the project and marked an important milestone in the way an Oasis integrate new pieces of code.
+Personally, the tutorial #13 helped me a lot to design my own parsers and integrate them in the Oasis of the project.
+I also feel it marked an important milestone in the way an Oasis integrate new pieces of code.
-Since the creation of the plugin mechanism, the integration of new functionalities has been eased and is more reliable through time, to my experience
+Since the creation of the plugin mechanism, the integration of new functionalities has been eased and is more reliable through time, to my experience.
 Here is the link to the Github repo for this tutorial and especially to the [part 3](https://github.com/FAIRmat-NFDI/AreaA-Examples/tree/main/tutorial13/part3).

 ### Plugins in an Oasis stay in an Oasis